 (3) All plans submitted to the department must be made available for public review on the department's web site and at the department's headquarters.
-(4) At least two years from the start of the product stewardship program and once every four years thereafter, a producer, group of producers, or product stewardship organization operating a product stewardship program must update its product stewardship plan and submit the updated plan to the department for review and approval according to rules adopted by the department.
-(5) Each product stewardship program shall submit an annual report to the department describing the results of implementing their plan for the prior year.
+(4) At least two years from the start of the product stewardship program and once every four years thereafter, the stewardship organization operating a product stewardship program must update its product stewardship plan and submit the updated plan to the department for review and approval according to rules adopted by the department.
+(5) No later than June 1, 2015 and each June 1 thereafter the stewardship organization shall submit an annual report to the department describing the results of implementing their plan for the prior calendar year to the department describing the results of implementing its plan and include an independent financial audit with the annual report.
 The department may adopt rules for reporting requirements.
+Financial information included in the annual report will include but not be limited to:

+(a) The amount of the environmental handling charge assessed on mercury-containing lights and the revenue generated;

+(b) Identification of confidential business information submitted in the annual report; and

+(c) Cost of the mercury-containing lights product stewardship program, including line item costs for:

+(i) Program operations, which may include delivery for transportation and processing costs by service providers and collection costs;

+(ii) Communications, which may include media, printing and fulfillment, public relations, and other projects;

+(iii) Administration, which may include personnel, travel, compliance and auditing, legal services, banking services, insurance, and other administrative services and supplies, and stewardship organization corporate expenses; and

+(iv) Amount of unallocated reserve funds.

+(d) Beginning in 2023, each stewardship organization shall include in annual report an analysis of the percent of total sales of lights sold at retail to covered entities in Washington that mercury-containing lights constitute, the estimated number of mercury-containing lights in use by covered entities in the state, and the projected number of unwanted mercury-containing lights to be recycled in future years.

-All reports submitted to the department must be made available for public review on the department's web site and at the department's headquarters.
+(6) All plans and reports submitted to the department must be made available for public review on the department's web site and at the department's headquarters.

 70.275.050 - Financing the mercury-containing light recycling program.

-(1) All producers that sell mercury-containing lights in or into the state of Washington are responsible for financing the mercury-containing light recycling program required by RCW 70.275.030.
-(2) Each producer shall pay fifteen thousand dollars to the department to contract for a product stewardship program to be operated by a product stewardship organization.
-The department shall retain five thousand dollars of the fifteen thousand dollars for administration and enforcement costs.
-(3) A producer or producers participating in an independent plan, as permitted under RCW 70.275.030(2)(b), must pay the full cost of operation.
-Each producer participating in an approved independent plan shall pay an annual fee of five thousand dollars to the department for administration and enforcement costs.